A Spotlight on Medicaid Telehealth Policy and Opportunity for Managed Plans to Foster Innovation

-If it isn’t already clear, the headlines are signaling that the era of healthcare innovation is upon us and moving swiftly.
+Suppose it isn’t already clear; the headlines signal that the healthcare innovation era is moving swiftly upon us.
 Managed Medicaid plans could be losing out on millions of contracted lives (and money) by lagging in the adoption of digital telehealth solutions to improve access to care and patient outcomes.
-Leveraging an eConsult platform is a proven way to increase access to high-quality care while lowering system cost, ensuring innovation scoring opportunities are not missed.
+Leveraging an eConsult platform is a proven way to increase access to high-quality care while lowering system costs, ensuring innovation scoring opportunities are not missed.

 Although the pace of innovation in healthcare has traditionally been slow, organizations are increasingly seeking new ways to innovate in order to support value-based care models.